 The wizard will set up dial-up access for only one user.
 Please run the wizard again for each additional user.

 6.1.1 General information

 The following entries are required to set up a RAS connection.
-The first column indicates whether the information is required for a VPN and/or an ISDN connection.
+The first column indicates whether the information is required for a connection via VPN (standard method using "preshared keys") and/or ISDN.